skip to main content

 5. Monopoly

-Did you know that Monopoly was originally intended to teach about income inequality?
-Before the famous board game was sold to Parker Brothers, it was called the Landlord’s Game and was created by Lizzie Magie, an artist, writer, feminist, and inventor.
+Did you know that Monopoly was originally intended to teach the concept of income inequality?
+Before the famous board game was sold to Parker Brothers it was called the Landlord’s Game.
+It was created by Lizzie Magie, an artist, writer, feminist, and inventor.
 Monopoly continues to enchant by allowing players to buy, sell, and dream their way to wealth.

 Cost